Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

-In Fig.~\ref{fig:LYZRs_L_fit}, we show the behavior of LYZRs $R_{n1}(T,L)$ for $n=2,3,4$, as well as the fourth-order Binder cumulant $B_4(T,L)$, as functions of $T$ for various $L$.
-The shaded bands represent statistical errors.
-In this study, we consider only $R_{21}(T,L)$, $R_{31}(T,L)$, $R_{41}(T,L)$ for the LYZRs, because the statistical errors of $R_{nm}(T,L)$ typically grow with increasing $n$ and $m$~\cite{Wada:2024qsk}.
+In Fig.~\ref{fig:LYZRs_L_fit}, we present the behavior of LYZRs $R_{n1}(T,L)$ for $n=2,3,4$, as well as the fourth-order Binder cumulant $B_4(T,L)$, as functions of $T$ for various system size $L$.
+The shaded bands indicate statistical errors.
+In this study, we consider only $R_{21}(T,L)$, $R_{31}(T,L)$, $R_{41}(T,L)$ for the LYZRs, since the statistical errors of $R_{nm}(T,L)$ typically grow with increasing $n$ and $m$~\cite{Wada:2024qsk}.
 The figure shows that $R_{n1}(t,L)$ and $B_4(t,L)$ obtained at various $L$ intersect at almost a common point, as anticipated from Eqs.~\eqref{eq:LYZRs_expansion} and~\eqref{eq:B4_expansion}.
-However, the results for smaller $L$ have a clear deviation from this trend.
-The deviation at small $L$ is interpreted as a consequence of the violation of the FSS.
-Comparing the four panels, the convergence to $L\to\infty$ limit is the slowest in $B_4(t,L)$, suggesting the largest effect of the violation in this quantity.
+However, results for smaller $L$ clearly deviate from this trend.
+The deviation at small $L$ is interpreted as a consequence of the correction to FSS.
+Comparing the four panels, the convergence toward the $L\to\infty$ limit is the slowest in $B_4(t,L)$, suggesting that this quantity exhibits the strongest correction to FSS.
 We will come back to this point in Sec.~\ref{sec:FSSviolation}.
 In Fig.~\ref{fig:LYZRs_L_fit}, the value of $T_{\rm c}$ in Eq.~\eqref{eq:Tc} is indicated by the vertical dashed lines.
 The temperature at the intersection is close to this value in all cases.

-To determine the intersection point quantitatively, we perform the $\chi^2$ fits to these results.
+To determine the intersection point quantitatively, we perform the $\chi^2$ fits to these data.
 We use the following fitting function for the LYZRs motivated by Eq.~\eqref{eq:LYZRs_expansion}

 where $r_{nm}$, $c_{nm}$, $d_{nm}$, $y_t$, and $\Tc$ are the fitting parameters.
 For $B_4(T,L)$, we use the same functional form

 with $b_4$, $c_4$, $d_4$, $y_t$, and $\Tc$ the fitting parameters.